About SFSU Over the Years

 Faculty, Staff and Administration

-San Francisco State University has drawn faculty, staff, and administrators that share the original mission of providing students individualized instruction so that "experience teaches".
 This collection includes images of individual faculty and administrators with descriptions of their background and era.
-Familiar names of current...
+Familiar names of current university buildings are also included.

 Student Union Scenes

-San Francisco State University’s student union is known for its distinctive design.
 In 1967, students hired architect Moishe Safdie to design a new eleven-story union, but the Trustees rejected it.
-Construction of a new $8-million building began in 1973, continuing the tradition of student unions as spaces for exploration, with art and...
+Construction of a new $8-million building began in 1973, continuing the tradition of student unions as spaces for exploring art and architecture, creating a dynamic campus experience.

 Concerts, Theater and other events